 The health and safety of people is of the utmost importance to Spark.
 A safe and healthy workplace is one in which people and suppliers are accountable and empowered to work together to protect and promote the health, safety and wellbeing of all.
-To achieve this Spark has established four pillars of health and safety: a clearly defined Health and Safety framework; active hazard and risk management; development of an employee-driven safety culture; and the right resources and processes to deliver on the framework.
+To achieve this Spark has established four pillars of health and safety: a clearly defined Health and Safety framework; active hazard and risk management; development of an employeedriven safety culture; and the right resources and processes to deliver on the framework.
 Integral to the framework is the H&S Information System, which shapes and monitors key performance indicators across the business, focusing on Spark's strategic objectives, targets and managing critical hazards and risks.
 The Board and Leadership Squad are both integrally involved in health and safety strategic planning, implementation and monitoring.

-Further details regarding Spark's health and safety framework can be found on page 21 of the 2019 Annual Report.
+Further details regarding Spark's health and safety performance can be found in the Our People section of the 2020 Annual Report.